wyvernbw/the-kingless-knights-survival-book/content/New Effects.md

 		- Discard an ally's rations.
 		- Sabotage an ally's armor: -2 AC (they only realize after being attacked)
 		- You alert enemies to your position.
+- 4 stacks and higher:
+	- Whenever an ally becomes staggered around you, roll a DC 15 wisdom save.
+On a failure, attack them.
+If it is possible for the attack to hit based on the roll (regardless of the modifier you choose), the attack hits and counts as a critical hit.

 ### Bond